Raja Mohamed Affandi

-Raja Mohamed Affandi bin Raja Mohamed Noor (Jawi: راج محمد أفندي بن راج محمد نور; born 20 June 1957) is a Malaysian senior military officer, former Chief of Army and Chief of Defence Force.
+Raja Mohamed Affandi bin Raja Mohamed Noor (Jawi: راج محمد أفندي بن راج محمد نور; born 20 June 1957) is a Malaysian former Chief of Army and Chief of Defence Force.

 Early life and education

-Raja Mohamed Affandi was born into a descendant of royal families perak (hence prefix Yang Mulia ('His Highness') instead of Yang Berbahagia ('The Honorable') on 20 June 1957 at Kampung Raja, Besut, Terengganu.
+Raja Mohamed Affandi was born into a family descended from the royal families of Perak, hence the prefix Yang Mulia ('His Highness') instead of Yang Berbahagia ('The Honorable'), on 20 June 1957 at Kampung Raja, Besut, Terengganu.

 He received his primary education at Sekolah Kg Raja, Besut, and secondary education at Sekolah Menengah Sultan Ismail.
-He later attends Pre-Officer Cadet Training Unit (Pre-OCTU) at Sebatang Karah Camp, Port Dickson before continues his training as Cadet Officer at Royal Military College, Sungai Besi.
+He later attended Pre-Officer Cadet Training Unit (Pre-OCTU) at Sebatang Karah Camp, Port Dickson before continuing his training as Cadet Officer at Royal Military College, Sungai Besi.
 He was commissioned as Second Lieutenant (Leftenan Muda) on 11 May 1977 and assigned to the Royal Malay Regiment.

-He continues his study while he is still in the service.
-He obtains Master in Defence Studies from University of New South Wales and Master of Science in Defence and Strategic Studies from Quaid-i-Azam University.
+He continued his study while he was still in the service.
+He obtained Master in Defence Studies from University of New South Wales and Master of Science in Defence and Strategic Studies from Quaid-i-Azam University.